-Every lender will be looking for some kind of security, whether that’s from a PG, or a charge on property/assets.
-When applying for a loan be prepared to have to offer some kind of security, as this is mandatory on 99% of loans within the UK.
-Lenders will look into all the available security a business and director has, making a decision thereafter.
+Every lender will be looking for security, whether that’s from a Personal Guarantee or a charge on property/assets.
+When applying for a loan be prepared to offer some kind of security, as this is mandatory on 99% of loans within the UK.
+Lenders will look into all the available security they can find on a business and its director, making a decision thereafter.

 A Personal Guarantee gives tenants and homeowners the benefit of securing a loan without a fixed charge on an asset.
 Personal Guarantees are most commonly required for unsecured business loans as these are not secured against personal or business assets.